-History: Begin COVID-19 diary and time-capsule project.
+History: Begin COVID-19 diary.
 Make a daily entry: How do you feel?
 What is in the news?
 What are the positives and negatives of isolation?
-Gather together objects that sum up your lockdown experience.

-Design and Technology: Use your graphic design skills to come up with a logo for your year group at Hampstead.
-It should link to the Hampstead logo but draw in ideas and principles that you think are important to you and your friends.
+Design and Technology: Use your graphic design skills to come up with a logo for your year group at Hampstead School.
+It should link to the school logo but draw in ideas and principles that you think are important to you and your friends.
 Complete some developmental sketches and a final, labelled design.

 PE: Create a new ball game that combines some of the rules of football and handball.
 They should include the following: rules, number of players, scoring system, equipment needed and the name of the new game.
-They should outline all of this on a poster or leaflet.
+Outline all of this on an informational poster or leaflet.